hashicorp/vault/website/source/api/auth/ldap/index.html.md

 see the [Vault LDAP backend documentation](/docs/auth/ldap.html).

 This documentation assumes the LDAP backend is mounted at the `/auth/ldap` path in Vault.
-Since it is possible to mount secret backends at any location, please update your API calls accordingly.
+Since it is possible to mount auth backends at any location, please update your API calls accordingly.

 ## Configure LDAP Backend